robertyihui/yhui/Home.md

 4. Flash your device

 ### For developer
-You'd better git init in the root of AOSP, and git add the frameworks/ and packages/, To generate a patch:
+You'd better git init in the root of AOSP, and git add the build/ frameworks/ packages/, To generate a patch:

 1. Update the API:<br/>
 $ make update-api